Nursing Science

 • NUR1081H.
 Students attend the seminar biweekly for the Fall and Winter of Year 1.

 • NUR1082H.
-Students attend the seminar weekly for the Fall and Winter of Year 2.
+Students attend the seminar weekly for the Fall of Year 2.

 • Research methods course NUR1079Y Research Methods for Knowledge Discovery